bwu62/stat240-revamp/docs/03-data-vectors.md

 ### Date math

 Since dates are represented internally as number of days since a reference point, doing math with dates turns out to be extremely easy.
-You can add/subtract days, make sequences, and run logical comparisons.
+You can add/subtract days, make sequences, run logical comparisons, and even use some statistical summary functions.

 ``` r